KamiKunDesu/100DaysOfCode-Python/Readme.md

 * Day 27 - Converter (This project helped me to learn the basics of the tkinter GUI module in python as well as GUIs in general)
 * Day 28 - Pomodoro Timer (This project deepened my knowledge of the tkinter GUI module as well as teaching me how about variable scope including bringing global variables into functions.
 I also got to learn a bit of Adobe illustrator to design the buttons)
 * Day 29 - Password Manager (This project was to learn the final touches of Tkinter and solidify the knowledge that I'd already gained)
+* Day 030 - Password Manager Improved (This project was to improve the password manager by learning about try, except blocks, as well as json format.
+It taught error handling as well as how to read, write and update json files in python)
+* Day 031 - Flashcard App (This was another capstone project which brought a more detailed understanding of and consolidated all the things that I had been learning with regard to Tkinter so far)

 ## Technologies